 Although home-based treatments may take time to whiten the teeth, consistent use does eventually bring changes, especially for mildly stained teeth.

 An in-office treatment is when you go to your dentist's office for a teeth whitening procedure.
 For mildly stained teeth, treatment may take an hour or so.
 But for the more severe cases, a few visits are needed.
 For faster results, most dentists use hydrogen peroxide in very high concentrations.
 Another in-office treatment is laser whitening.
-With this, the dentist applies a bleaching product on your teeth and then shines a laser on the teeth to activate the whitening.
+With this, the Henderson dentist applies a bleaching product on your teeth and then shines a laser on the teeth to activate the whitening.
 Although more expensive, this method takes much less time to achieve results - about an hour.